CharafeddineMechalikh/PureEdgeSim/README.md

 11. Correctness.

 ![Real time charts](https://github.com/CharafeddineMechalikh/PureEdgeSim/blob/master/PureEdgeSim/files/real%20time.gif)
-The live vizualisation of the simulated environement
+The live visualization of the simulated environement

 ### Efficiency and Scalability
-A system is said to be efficient when it can maintain a specified level of proficiency without utilizing an excessive amount of resources, i.e., execution time and memory (Kleuker, 2011).
+A system is said to be efficient when it can maintain a specified level of proficiency without utilizing an excessive amount of resources, i.e., execution time and memory.
 Determining the theoretical time complexity of the given simulation is not trivial because the execution time depends entirely on the user scenario (i.e., the devices and tasks count, the mobility model, the types of resources, etc.) and the number of events that occur during the simulation.
 Furthermore, some parameters strongly influence the number of simulations and, obviously, the number of runs also directly influences the execution time.
 To demonstrate the scalability of PureEdgeSim, a few experiments were conducted on a single Intel Core i7-8550U.

 1. A 10-minute simulation scenario with 10000 devices (ten thousand, which generated 1015000 tasks) took 72 seconds.